 The Ahmadiyya Muslim Community is running a nationwide campaign to show solidarity against extremism.
 The campaign includes features in national and local press, adverts on 100 buses across Scotland and the distribution of half a million leaflets in the UK.

 His Holiness, Hazrat Mirza Masroor Ahmad, Khalifatul MasihV, is the fifth successor of the Promised Messiah (peace be upon him).
 His benevolent leadership provides the community with unity, guidance and direction, ensuring that it remains devoted to God and to the service of mankind.
 His Holiness frequently meets with parliamentarians and heads of state and has delivered keynote addresses at the United States Congress, the European Parliament, the UK Houses of Parliament, the Dutch Parliament and the Conference of World Religions in London.
 Read more

 The Founder of the Ahmadiyya Muslim Community

-The community is now established in more than 200 countries and it spearheads an international effort to promote education and health across the developing world as well as a global peace campaign to engender respect and human rights for all.
+The community is now established in more than 207 countries and it spearheads an international effort to promote the true message of Islam and of service to humanity.
+It also leads a global peace campaign to champion respect and human rights for all.
 The UK chapter of the community was established in 1913 and it now has 130 branches, making it one of the oldest established Muslim communities in the UK.

 To find out more about the Ahmadiyya Muslim Community: www.LoveForAllHatredForNone.org